Optimizing Winograd Convolution on ARMv8 processors: Introduction

 Although Winograd convolution is efficient, its implementation on ARM architecture remains a long-term challenge.
-Our observations indicate that current implementations on ARM still exhibit several technical issues that need to be addressed, including the following: \begin{itemize} \item Most current implementations employ a non-fused model to execute Winograd convolution, processing the input transformation, computation, and output transformation as three separate stages or fusing only some of these stages.
-This approach does not fully leverage cache locality. \item Winograd convolution can also be computed using General Matrix Multiplication (GEMM), which exhibits higher arithmetic intensity than element-wise multiplication.
-However, this method introduces additional transformation overhead due to strided memory access.
-Implementations based on the ARM architecture, such as NCNN, often utilize ARM NEON intrinsics \cite{armneon2024} to implement the transformation kernel.
-Unfortunately, these implementations do not sufficiently mitigate the overhead compared to assembly-level implementations. \item The data layout in current GEMM-based implementations only considers blocking when saving transformed matrices, which limits performance. \item The parallel strategies employed by certain implementations are not fully optimized for specific layers within convolutional networks, resulting in suboptimal parallelization. \end{itemize} In response to these limitations, we present several novel contributions and improvements in our work, as follows: \begin{itemize} \item We present a novel fused Winograd Convolution algorithm that couples the input transformation, matrix multiplication, and output transformation.
-This approach requires only a relatively small memory space to store temporary results, thereby better utilizing cache locality and reducing TLB misses. \item We propose two methods to implement the transformation kernel at the assembly level, allowing us to insert software prefetching instructions to mitigate the overhead caused by strided memory access.
-This method also enables more precise control of registers, thereby reducing load operations and redundant computations. \item We employ a ping-pong technique to develop a highly optimized GEMM micro-kernel and design a customized data layout to store the transformed matrices in a GEMM-friendly format.
-This ensures continuous memory access throughout the execution of our micro-kernel.
-Our method achieves up to $94.15\%$ of the theoretical peak performance of the Kunpeng 920. \item We conduct a thorough analysis on performance modelling for choosing the optimal block parameters for our approach.
-These block parameters are also designed to minimize edge-case occurrences. \item We design a multi-dimensional parallel strategy to enhance the parallel efficiency across various scales of convolution layers. \item Our novel method achieves up to 2.35× and 2.39× speedup for single-thread execution and 1.66× and 2.06× geometric mean speedup for multi-thread execution compared to state-of-the-art vendor libraries. \end{itemize}
+Our observations indicate that current implementations on ARM still exhibit several technical issues that need to be addressed, including the following: \begin{itemize} \item Most current implementations treat input transformation, matrix multiplication, and output transformation as separate stages or only partially fuse these stages.
+Consequently, they fail to fully exploit cache locality. \item While Winograd convolution can be mapped onto General Matrix Multiplication (GEMM) to leverage higher arithmetic intensity, this approach incurs additional transformation overhead, primarily due to strided memory access.
+ARM-based implementations (e.g., NCNN, FastConv, and NNPACK) often use ARM NEON intrinsics \cite{armneon2024} for the transformation kernels, but these intrinsics-based methods do not sufficiently reduce overhead compared to hand-optimized assembly.
+Although assembly development is more complex, it affords deeper architectural control and potentially greater performance gains. \item The data layout in current GEMM-based implementations generally considers only blocking for storing transformed matrices, limiting further optimization opportunities. \item The parallel strategies used by some implementations are not specifically tuned for individual convolutional layers, resulting in suboptimal parallelization. \end{itemize} In response to these limitations, we present several novel contributions and improvements in our work, as follows: \begin{itemize} \item We present a novel fused Winograd Convolution algorithm that couples the input transformation, matrix multiplication, and output transformation.
+This approach requires only a relatively small memory space to store temporary results, thereby better utilizing cache locality and reducing Translation Lookaside Buffer (TLB) misses. \item We propose two methods to implement the transformation kernel, which can reuse the data and save the load operations and fused-multiply-add (FMA) instructions. \item We implement all micro-kernels (both transformation and GEMM) using AArch64 assembly for ARMv8, enabling software prefetching instructions to mitigate strided memory-access overhead.
+This also provides tighter control over registers and minimizes the unpredictability of compiler optimizations, thereby improving resource utilization and performance. \item We employ a ping-pong technique to develop an optimized GEMM micro-kernel and design a specialized data layout to store transformed matrices in a GEMM-friendly format.
+This ensures continuous memory access throughout the micro-kernel execution.
+As a result, our method achieves up to $94.81\%$ of the Kunpeng 920's theoretical peak performance under single-core execution. \item We perform a thorough performance modeling study to determine optimal block parameters for our approach, thereby reducing edge-case occurrences and enhancing overall throughput. \item We propose a multi-dimensional parallel strategy, specifically adapted to our fused framework, that enhances parallel efficiency across convolutional layers of varying scales.
+This approach delivers more robust and balanced improvements than other state-of-the-art libraries throughout our benchmark layers.